{/*

 4. Self-serve

 Even if you have the best landing page ever, visitors are likely to face hiccups.
 You can eliminate loss of conversions due to this by making support self-service on your website.
-Consider using a chatbot meets video calling tool such as Acquire to enable an unfailing support system.
+Consider using a chatbot meets video calling tool to enable an unfailing support system.
 Even brands as large as Samsung have begun to use this technology to delight their customers.

 5. Killer Headline